EnginEken/tcppinglib/README.md

 - `interval`

-    The interval between sending each packet in seconds
+    The interval between sending each packet in seconds.

     - Type: `float`
     - Default: `3` seconds

+- `print_errors`

+    Option to print errors if any occur during ping.

+    - Type: `bool`
+    - Default: `False`

 #### Return Value